Russian Choral Concertos: An Introduction Yekaterinburg Philharmonic Choir & Andrei Petrenko

 Andrei Petrenko

-Since 2000 to 2020, Andrei Petrenko has been the Mariinsky Theatre’s Principal Chorus Master.
-Among the most outstanding productions in which he has been involved in recent years are operas such as Les Troyens, Benvenuto Cellini, Attila, Un ballo in maschera, The Nose, War and Peace, Prince Igor, Eugene Onegin, The Love for Three Oranges, A Life for the Tsar, The Golden Cockerel, Christmas Eve, La Bohème, Parsifal, Madama Butterfly, Tosca, Götterdämmerung, Der Fliegende Holländer, Jenůfa, The Gambler, Nabucco, Otello, The Enchantress, Turandot, The Brothers Karamazov, Dead Souls, Tristan und Isolde, The Mystery of the Apostle Paul, The Lefthander and A Christmas Tale among others.
+For 20 years of work in the theater, Andrei Petrenko took part in more than 40 productions, including The Trojans, Benvenuto Cellini, Attila, A Masked Ball, The Nose, War and Peace, Prince Igor, Eugene Onegin, The Love for Three Oranges, Life for the Tsar, Golden Cockerel, Christmas Eve, La Bohème, Parsifal, Madame Butterfly, Tosca, The Twilight of the Gods, The Flying Dutchman, Jenůfa, The Gambler, Nabucco, Othello, The Enchantress, Turandot, The Brothers Karamazov, Dead Souls, Tristan and Isolde, The Mystery of the Apostle Paul, The Lefthander, A Christmas Tale.